EV Charging Network RFID Cards in Australia

 These EV charging networks in Australia offer RFID cards for EV Charging, or let you add your own RFID card, which is great, as you can keep them in your car and use them to activate the charger without your phone.

-16 EV Networks let you add your own RFID card or RFID tag for charging
+14 EV Networks let you tap and charge by adding into their app your own RFID card or RFID tag for charging

-♦ BP Pulse, Chargefox, Elanga, Enevi, Everty, Evie, Exploren, Wevolt and Thundergrid Australia have their own RFID cards but also allow you to add your own RFID card or tag number.
+♦ AGL, BP Pulse, Chargefox, Elanga, Enevi, Everty, Evie, Exploren and Wevolt have their own RFID cards and also allow you to add your own RFID card or tag number.

-♦ AGL, EVX, Get Electric and SolarHub don’t have their own RFID card but allow you to add your own RFID card in their app.
+♦ Charge N Go Australia, EVX, Get Electric, SolarHub and Wattshare don’t have their own RFID card but allow you to add your own RFID card in their app.

 4 EV Networks only let you use the RFID card they issue you

-♦ Charge Hub, Origin 360 EV Charge, Smart Charge and Seavolt use only the RFID card they issue you.
+♦ Charge Hub, Origin 360 EV Charge, Smart Charge and Zuup Roam use only the RFID card they issue you.

 Contact details for each provider are here